-- 1. A certified peace officer performing his or her official duties - 2.
-Any other exception to this policy must be approved by the Vice President of Organizational Development.
+- 1.A certified peace officer performing his or her official duties - 2.
+Any other exception to this policy must be approved by a UAT Executive Officer.

 Arrest procedure:

 The Office of Campus Safety (OCS) has the obligation to maintain security and safety for all of the UAT community.
 The University employs one Campus Safety Manager.
 UAT contracts with an outside company to supply Safety Officers who are on duty after normal business hours.
 UAT adheres to AZ state law in matters of arrest.